haroonawanofficial/XSSInspector-SecurityToolkit/README.md

 - Comprehensive Testing: With obfuscation techniques, the scanner thoroughly tests potential vulnerabilities by employing multiple payload variations.
 - Improved Reliability: The combination of heuristic and obfuscation logic ensures a more reliable and effective XSS scanner, resulting in precise vulnerability identification and decreased security risks.

-## Obfuscations with Bypassing (71 special modes are supported built-in)
+## Obfuscations with Bypassing (92 special modes are supported built-in)

 - Parameter pollution built-in; software auto use it when necessary.
-- Replace "alert" with "confirm": Replaces "alert" with "confirm" in the payload.
-- Hex encoding: Encodes characters in the payload as hexadecimal escape sequences.
-- Unicode encoding: Encodes characters in the payload as Unicode escape sequences.
-- Base64 encoding: Encodes the payload using Base64 and decodes it back to a string.
-- UTF-16 encoding: Encodes the payload using UTF-16 with error handling.
-- ROT13 encoding: Applies ROT13 transformation to the payload.
-- Percent encoding: Encodes characters in the payload as percent-encoded ASCII.
-- HTML Entity encoding: Encodes characters as HTML entities.
-- Null Byte encoding: Replaces 'a' with '\x00a' and 'l' with '\x00c'.
-- Base64 encoding: Encodes the payload using Base64 (deprecated).
-- UTF-16 Little-Endian encoding: Encodes using UTF-16 little-endian with error handling.
-- UTF-32 Little-Endian encoding: Encodes using UTF-32 little-endian with error handling.
-- Reverse the payload: Reverses the order of characters in the payload.
-- Convert to uppercase: Changes the payload to uppercase.
-- Convert to lowercase: Changes the payload to lowercase.
-- Swap case: Swaps the case of characters in the payload.
-- Percent-Encoded Unicode: Encodes characters as percent-encoded Unicode.
-- Percent-Encoded ASCII: Encodes characters as percent-encoded ASCII.
-- Uppercase Percent-Encoded Unicode: Encodes characters as uppercase percent-encoded Unicode.
-- Percent Encoding with Spaces: Encodes characters as percent-encoded ASCII with spaces.
-- Unicode Percent Encoding with Spaces: Encodes characters as Unicode escape sequences with spaces.
-- HTML Entity Encoding for < and >: Encodes '<' as '<' and '>' as '>'.
-- HTML Entity Encoding for " and ': Encodes double quotes as '"' and single quotes as '''.
-- Single Backslash Escaping: Adds a single backslash before each character.
-- Double Backslash Escaping: Adds double backslashes before each character.
-- Hexadecimal Percent Encoding: Encodes characters as hexadecimal percent-encoded ASCII.
-- Unicode Escape Sequence: Encodes characters as Unicode escape sequences.
-- UTF-32 Big-Endian Encoding: Encodes the payload using UTF-32 big-endian with error handling.
-- Hexadecimal Unicode Encoding: Encodes characters as hexadecimal Unicode escape sequences.
-- Double Hex Encoding: Encodes characters with double hexadecimal escape sequences.
-- Double Hex Encoding with Spaces: Encodes characters with double hexadecimal escape sequences and spaces.
-- Double Unicode Encoding with Spaces: Encodes characters with double Unicode escape sequences and spaces.
-- HTML Entity Encoding for <, >, and &: Encodes '<' as '<', '>' as '>', and '&' as '&'.
-- Remove Line Breaks: Removes newline characters.
-- Replace Tabs with Space: Replaces tab characters with spaces.
-- Replace Line Breaks with Space: Replaces newline and carriage return characters with spaces.
-- Uppercase Percent-Encoded Unicode with Spaces: Encodes characters as uppercase percent-encoded Unicode with spaces.
-- Hexadecimal Unicode Encoding with Spaces: Encodes characters as hexadecimal Unicode escape sequences with spaces.
-- Double Hex Encoding with Semicolon: Encodes characters with double hexadecimal escape sequences and semicolons.
-- Double Unicode Encoding with Semicolon: Encodes characters with double Unicode escape sequences and semicolons.
-- Uppercase Percent-Encoded Unicode with Semicolon: Encodes characters as uppercase percent-encoded Unicode with semicolons.
-- Hexadecimal Unicode Encoding with Semicolon: Encodes characters as hexadecimal Unicode escape sequences with semicolons.
-- Double Hex Encoding with Semicolon: Encodes characters with double hexadecimal escape sequences and semicolons.
-- Double Unicode Encoding with Semicolon: Encodes characters with double Unicode escape sequences and semicolons.
-- Remove Null Bytes: Removes null bytes from the payload.
-- Using the '+' operator to break down payload.
-..... and more

-## POC of XSSInspector

-1. This proof of concept demonstrates a method for processing a large number of URLs rapidly and detecting cross-site scripting (XSS) vulnerabilities and their types in real-time.
-2. It showcases how XSSInspector can process 6887 URLs within seconds and identify potential security issues as they occur.
-3. It removes duplicates.
-4. It performs lightning-fast processing.
-5. It automatically crawls URLs for vulnerable links and forms.

-## Working Screenshots
+- 1. Obfuscate with hexadecimal escape sequences (e.g., \xHH)
+- 2. Obfuscate with Unicode escape sequences (e.g., \uHHHH)
+- 3. Base64 encode the payload
+- 4. Encode the payload in UTF-16
+- 5. Encode the payload with ROT13
+- 6. Obfuscate with percent-encoded characters (e.g., %HH)
+- 7. Obfuscate with HTML entity references (e.g., &-xHH;)
+- 8. Replace 'a' with null character '\x00a' and 'l' with '\x00c' (if a string)
+- 9. Encode the payload in UTF-16LE
+- 10. Encode the payload in UTF-32LE
+- 11. Reverse the payload
+- 12. Convert payload to uppercase
+- 13. Convert payload to lowercase
+- 14. Swap case of the payload characters
+- 15. Obfuscate with hexadecimal escape sequences (e.g., \xHH)
+- 16. Obfuscate with Unicode escape sequences (e.g., \uHHHH)
+- 17. Encode the payload in UTF-32BE
+- 18. Obfuscate with Unicode escape sequences (e.g., \uHHHH)
+- 19. Obfuscate with hexadecimal escape sequences (e.g., \xHHHHHHHH)
+- 20. Obfuscate with hexadecimal escape sequences (e.g., \xHH)
+- 21. Obfuscate with hexadecimal escape sequences (e.g., \xHH)
+- 22. Obfuscate with Unicode escape sequences (e.g., \uHHHH)
+- 23. Join words with plus symbols
+- 24. Remove null characters (if a string)
+- 25. Obfuscate with hexadecimal escape sequences (e.g., \xHH)
+- 26. Replace '<' with '&lt;' and '>' with '&gt;'
+- 27. Replace double quotes and single quotes with HTML entity references
+- 28. Obfuscate with backslashes (e.g., \char)
+- 29. Obfuscate with double backslashes (e.g., \\char)
+- 30. Obfuscate with percent-encoded characters (e.g., %uHHHH)
+- 31. Obfuscate with percent-encoded characters (e.g., %HH)
+- 32. Obfuscate with Unicode escape sequences (e.g., \UHHHHHHHH)
+- 33. Obfuscate with percent-encoded characters (e.g., %HH; )
+- 34. Obfuscate with percent-encoded characters (e.g., %uHHHH; )
+- 35. Obfuscate with percent-encoded characters (e.g., %HH )
+- 36. Obfuscate with HTML entity references (e.g., &-xHH;)
+- 37. Replace '1' with 'I' and '0' with 'O' (if a string)
+- 38. Obfuscate with percent-encoded characters (e.g., %HH)
+- 39. Obfuscate with HTML entity references (e.g., &-xHH;)
+- 40. Replace 'a' with null character '\x00a' and 'l' with '\x00c' (if a string)
+- 41. Encode the payload in UTF-16LE
+- 42. Encode the payload in UTF-32LE
+- 43. Obfuscate with percent-encoded characters (e.g., %uHHHH; )
+- 44. Replace '<' with '&lt;' and '>' with '&gt;'
+- 45. Encode the payload in UTF-32BE
+- 46. Remove null characters (if a string)
+- 47. Obfuscate with HTML entities for special characters
+- 48. Obfuscate with hexadecimal escape sequences (e.g., \xHH)
+- 49. Obfuscate with octal escape sequences (e.g., \ooo)
+- 50. Obfuscate with Unicode escape sequences (e.g., \uHHHH)
+- 51. Obfuscate with HTML entity references (e.g., &-xHH;)
+- 52. Obfuscate with URL encoding
+- 53. Obfuscate with base64 encoding
+- 54. Obfuscate with double URL encoding
+- 55. Obfuscate with HTML entity references (e.g., &-HHHH;)
+- 56. Obfuscate with HTML entity references (e.g., &amp;HHHH;)
+- 57. Obfuscate with mixed character encoding (e.g., %uHH00)
+- 58. Obfuscate with URL encoding, lowercase
+- 59. Obfuscate with URL encoding, uppercase
+- 60. Obfuscate with hexadecimal escape sequences, space-separated (e.g., \xHH )
+- 61. Obfuscate with Unicode escape sequences, space-separated (e.g., \uHHHH )
+- 62. Obfuscate with base64 encoding, stripping padding characters
+- 63. Obfuscate with HTML entity references, breaking it into multiple entities
+- 64. Obfuscate with HTML entity references, breaking it into multiple entities
+- 65. Obfuscate with HTML entity references, mixing it with hexadecimal encoding
+- 66. Obfuscate with base64 encoding, using an alternate encoding scheme
+- 67. Obfuscate with base64 encoding, using an alternate encoding scheme and stripping padding characters
+- 68. Obfuscate with hexadecimal escape sequences, combining with spaces (e.g., \xHH\xHH)
+- 69. Obfuscate with Unicode escape sequences, combining with spaces (e.g., \uHHHH\uHHHH)
+- 70. Obfuscate with base64 encoding, using an alternate encoding scheme and adding custom padding
+- 71. Obfuscate with hexadecimal escape sequences, using curly braces (e.g., \x{HH})
+- 72. Obfuscate with Unicode escape sequences, using curly braces (e.g., \u{HHHH})
+- 73. Obfuscate with hexadecimal escape sequences, combining with curly braces (e.g., \x{HH}\x{HH})
+- 74. Obfuscate with Unicode escape sequences, combining with curly braces (e.g., \u{HHHH}\u{HHHH})
+- 75. Obfuscate with hexadecimal escape sequences, using parentheses (e.g., \x(HH))
+- 76. Obfuscate with Unicode escape sequences, using parentheses (e.g., \u(HHHH))
+- 77. Obfuscate with hexadecimal escape sequences, combining with parentheses (e.g., \x(HH)\x(HH))
+- 78. Obfuscate with Unicode escape sequences, combining with parentheses (e.g., \u(HHHH)\u(HHHH))
+- 79. Obfuscate with hexadecimal escape sequences, using square brackets (e.g., \x[HH])
+- 80. Obfuscate with Unicode escape sequences, using square brackets (e.g., \u[HHHH])
+- 81. Obfuscate with hexadecimal escape sequences, combining with square brackets (e.g., \x[HH]\x[HH])
+- 82. Obfuscate with Unicode escape sequences, combining with square brackets (e.g., \u[HHHH]\u[HHHH])
+- 83. Obfuscate with hexadecimal escape sequences, using angle brackets (e.g., \x<HH>)
+- 84. Obfuscate with Unicode escape sequences, using angle brackets (e.g., \u<HHHH>)
+- 85. Obfuscate with hexadecimal escape sequences, combining with angle brackets (e.g., \x<HH>\x<HH>)
+- 86. Obfuscate with Unicode escape sequences, combining with angle brackets (e.g., \u<HHHH>\u<HHHH>)
+- 87. Obfuscate with hexadecimal escape sequences, using square brackets and spaces (e.g., \x[HH] )
+- 88. Obfuscate with Unicode escape sequences, using square brackets and spaces (e.g., \u[HHHH] )
+- 89. Obfuscate with hexadecimal escape sequences, combining with square brackets and spaces (e.g., \x[HH] \x[HH] )
+- 90. Obfuscate with Unicode escape sequences, combining with square brackets and spaces (e.g., \u[HHHH] \u[HHHH] )
+- 91. Obfuscate with hexadecimal escape sequences, using angle brackets and spaces (e.g., \x<HH> )
+- 92. Obfuscate with Unicode escape sequences, using angle brackets and spaces (e.g., \u<HHHH> )
+- 93. Obfuscate with hexadecimal escape sequences, combining with angle brackets and spaces (e.g., \x<HH> \x<HH> )
+- 94. Obfuscate with Unicode escape sequences, combining with angle brackets and spaces (e.g., \u<HHHH> \u<HHHH> )

+## Screenshots

 - Windows/Mac/Linux GUI: